 Place your thumb over the spigot, so it is blocked, and turn the water on.
 If the water is contained by your thumb, that indicates that there is a leak somewhere in the piping.

 If the pressure is too great for your hand, you are all good.
 An unseen leak could mean big damage if it’s not taken care of asap.
-Call the Lompoc Plumbing pros for help.
+Call Griffin for a Lompoc plumber you can trust.

 Inspect Your Septic System

 Another job for the pros is inspecting your septic system.
 Doing so could prevent a mess that would definitely put a damper on the weekend BBQ with friends and family.

 If you have one, septic tanks should be inspected and pumped every three to five years to prevent costly replacement of the filter field, in the range of $3,000-$7,000!

 Contact our professional Lompoc plumbers if your septic system is overdue for inspection or if you have any other outdoor plumbing concerns.
 Call Griffin Plumbing at 805-934-1949 today!